aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xltm-to-json/_index.md

 ---
 title: Python XLTM to JSON - XLTM to JSON Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLTM to JSON in Python.
-Python Convert XLTM to JSON saveformat.
-Python XLTM to JSON format.
-Save XLTM to JSON Python.
+Convert XLTM to JSON quickly and easily with Aspose.Cells.
+Python XLTM to JSON.
+Python Save XLTM to JSON.
+Save XLTM as JSON using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLTM to JSON in Python., Python XLTM to JSON saveformat., XLTM to JSON Python., Python Convert XLTM to JSON]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLTM to JSON in Python., Save XLTM to JSON using Python., Python XLTM to JSON saveformat., XLTM to JSON Converter., Python Save XLTM as JSON]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}